USS Iwo Jima Amphibious Ready Group Ships Return from Deployment

-NORFOLK, Va. – The first of three ships within the USS Iwo Jima Amphibious Ready Group (IWOARG) returned home today.
-Dock landing ship USS Carter Hall (LSD 50), returned to its homeport at Joint Expeditionary Base Little Creek Oct.
-7, following a six-month deployment to the U.S. 5th and U.S. 6th Fleet areas of operation.
+The Wasp-class amphibious assault ship USS Iwo Jima (LHD 7), flag ship of the Iwo Jima Amphibious Ready Group (IWOARG), returned to its homeport of Naval Station Mayport, Florida, Oct.
+11, following a seven-month deployment to the U.S. 5th and U.S. 6th Fleet areas of operation.

-USS San Antonio is expected to return to Naval Station Norfolk Oct.
-9.
+During the deployment the crew participated in multinational operations and joint training exercises with international partners to foster positive relationships, while ensuring freedom of navigation and maritime security.
+Prior to deployment the crew completed composite training unit exercise (COMPTUEX) before officially deploying on March 26.

-Carter Hall and San Antonio departed Naval Station Norfolk Feb.
-12 with the IWOARG to begin certification training followed by a transit of the Atlantic Ocean.
+“Over the last eight months, Iwo Jima’s crew consistently performed at the highest levels and always ensured our integrated naval power and operational readiness,” said Capt.
+David Loo, USS Iwo Jima (LHD 7) commanding officer.

 The IWOARG consists of the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7), Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50), and the amphibious transport dock ship USS San Antonio (LPD 17).
 Embarked detachments for the IWOARG include Amphibious Squadron (PHIBRON) Four, Fleet Surgical Team (FST) Six, Helicopter Sea Combat Squadron (HSC) 26, Tactical Air Control Squadron (TACRON) 21, Naval Beach Group (NBG) Two, Beach Master Unit (BMU) Two, Assault Craft Unit (ACU) Two and Four, and Sailors from Amphibious Construction Battalion (ACB) Two.